9 FAM 302.8

 (e) (U) Education or skills.

-(2) (U) These factors, and any other factors you believe are relevant in a specific case, will make up the "totality of the circumstances" that you must consider when making a public charge determination.
-As noted in 9 FAM 302.8-2(B)(2) above, a properly filed, non-fraudulent Form I-864 in those cases where it is required, should normally be considered sufficient to meet the INA 212(a)(4) requirements and satisfy the “totality of the circumstances” analysis.
-Nevertheless, the factors cited above could be given consideration in an unusual case in which a Form I-864 has been submitted and should be considered in cases where a Form I-864 is not required.
+(2) (U) These factors, and any other factors you believe are relevant in a case, will make up the "totality of the circumstances" to consider when making a public charge determination.
+As noted in 9 FAM 302.8-2(B)(2) above, a properly filed, non-fraudulent Form I-864 in those cases where it is required, is normally sufficient to meet the INA 212(a)(4) requirements and satisfy the “totality of the circumstances” analysis.
+Nevertheless, the factors cited above could be relevant in an unusual case in which a Form I-864 has been submitted and should also be considered in cases where a Form I-864 is not required.

 b.
 (U) Consideration of Current or Prior Receipt of Public Assistance:

-(1) (U) The public charge provisions of INA 212(a)(4) are generally forward looking.
-You must, therefore, base the determination of the likelihood that the applicant will become a public charge based on the assessment of the applicant's present circumstances.
-You may not refuse a visa based on "what if" type considerations that are not tied to present circumstances (e.g., "what if the applicant loses the job before reaching the intended destination," or "what if the applicant is faced with a medical emergency").
-Instead, you must assess only the "totality of the circumstances" existing at the time of visa application.
+(1) (U) The public charge provisions of INA 212(a)(4) are generally forward looking so the likelihood that the applicant will become a public charge is determined by an assessment of the applicant's present circumstances.
+You may not refuse a visa based on "what if" type possibilities that are not tied to present circumstances (e.g., "what if the applicant loses the job before reaching the intended destination," or "what if the applicant is faced with a medical emergency").
+Instead, assess only the "totality of the circumstances" existing during of visa application.
 Past or current receipt of cash benefits for income maintenance by a family member of the visa applicant may be factored into the applicant's case only when such benefits also constitute(d) the primary means of subsistence of the applicant.

 (2) (U) Past or current receipt of other types of benefits, such as those listed in 9 FAM 302.8-2(B)(1) paragraph c above must not be considered.
-Further, you should not try to find out whether an applicant has previously or is currently receiving benefits such as those listed in 9 FAM 302.8-2(B)(1) paragraph c.
+You also should not try to find out whether an applicant has previously or is currently receiving benefits such as those listed in 9 FAM 302.8-2(B)(1) paragraph c.

 (3) (U) There is no provision in the law to indicate that the receipt of means-tested benefits by the sponsor would, in itself, result in a finding of ineligibility for the applicant under INA 212(a)(4).
 The sponsor's reliance on such benefits, however, would clearly be an important factor in considering whether the applicant might have to become a public charge.
-If the sponsor or any member of their household has received public means-tested benefits within the past three years, you must review the sponsor's current ability to provide the requisite level of support, considering the kind of assistance provided and the dates received.
-You must review Form I-864 or Form I-134 and all attachments submitted with Form I-134, as well as evidence of the sponsor's current financial circumstances, in such cases.
+If the sponsor or any member of their household has received public means-tested benefits within the past three years, review the sponsor's current ability to provide the requisite level of support, considering the kind of assistance provided and the dates received.
+In such cases, review Form I-864 or Form I-134 and all attachments submitted with Form I-134, as well as evidence of the sponsor's current financial circumstances.

 c.
-(U) Health: You must consider the panel physician's report regarding the applicant's health, especially if there is a prognosis that might prevent or ultimately hinder the applicant from maintaining employment successfully or indicate the likelihood that the applicant will require institutionalization.
+(U) Health: Consider the panel physician's report regarding the applicant's health, especially if there is a prognosis that might prevent or ultimately hinder the applicant from maintaining employment successfully or indicate the likelihood that the applicant will require institutionalization.

 d.
-(U) Family Status: You should consider the marital status of the applicant and the number of dependents for whom they would have financial responsibility.
+(U) Family Status: Consider the marital status of the applicant and the number of dependents for whom they would have financial responsibility.

 e.
-(U) Applicant’s Age: You should consider the age of the applicant.
-If the applicant is under the age of 16, they will need the support of a sponsor.
-If the applicant is 16 years of age or older, you should consider what skills the applicant has to make them employable in the United States.
+(U) Applicant’s Age: If the applicant is under the age of 16, they will need the support of a sponsor.
+If the applicant is 16 years of age or older, consider what skills the applicant has to make them employable in the United States.

 g.
 (U) The Applicant's Financial Resources: